NS&I has identified £367m in savings owed to bereaved families. Could you be affected? Find out →

 Order Multiple Death Certificates During Registration

 Order at least 5-10 certified death certificates when you register the death.
-They cost £12.50 each during registration but £15+ if ordered later.
+They cost £12.50 each.
 You'll need separate certificates for multiple banks (many won't accept photocopies), the Probate Registry, HMRC, pension providers, insurance companies, and property transfers.
-Ordering extras during registration saves time and money.
+Ordering extras during registration saves you chasing more copies later.

 Step 1: Contact the Bank's Bereavement Team